$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Experiments and Results

 \subsection{Ablation Study and Analysis}

-\textbf{Adaptation for multiple iterations.} We adapt CLIP at test-time with one update per batch.
-Here, we analyze adaptation for multiple iterations on a single batch.
-In Figure \ref{fig:multiplesteps}, we illustrate the mean accuracy, across all 15 tasks, using the ViT-B/16 backbone.
-Continuous adaptation of LayerNorm parameters, which normalize along the features of a single sample, can lead to overfitting as it fits to the noise patterns of the batch, ultimately degrading generalization to other domains.
+\textbf{Adaptation for multiple iterations.} Here, we analyze adaptation for multiple iterations on a single batch, shown in Figure \ref{fig:multiplesteps}, using the ViT-B/16 backbone.
+Continuous adaptation of LN parameters, which normalize along the features of a single sample, can lead to overfitting as it fits to the noise patterns of the batch, ultimately degrading generalization to other domains.
 This could also lead to a decline in the loss of CLIP pre-trained knowledge.
-In the Supplementary, we report the post-adaptation results back on the source test sets - CIFAR10 and CIFAR100.
-Our approach still maintains a significant advantage over zero-shot CLIP evaluation.
-Despite a gradual decline in mean accuracy, the performance gap remains notably better, particularly on CIFAR-10C and ImageNet-C. This suggests that the proposed loss components enhance robustness, maintaining effectiveness under challenging conditions.
+In the Supplementary, we report the post-adaptation results back on the source test sets - CIFAR10 and CIFAR100 to evaluate \textit{catastrophic forgetting}.
+Our approach outperforms zero-shot CLIP, with a smaller decline in mean accuracy, especially on CIFAR-10C and ImageNet-C, showing that our losses improve robustness. under challenging conditions.

-\textbf{Contribution of each loss component.} In Table \ref{tab:lossablation}, we validate the effectiveness of the loss components by taking their different combinations.
-The mean accuracies across all the tasks are reported using ViT-B/16.
-The task-wise results are reported in the Supplementary.
-We observe that the addition of $\mathcal{L}_{pm}$ and $\mathcal{L}_{sp}$ largely improve model performance than entropy minimization via $\mathcal{L}_{ent}$.
+\textbf{Ablation on loss components.} In Table \ref{tab:lossablation}, we ablate the loss components using ViT-B/16 (see more in the Supplementary). $\mathcal{L}_{pm}$ (row 4) and $\mathcal{L}_{sp}$ (row 5) improve model performance than entropy minimization via $\mathcal{L}_{ent}$.
 In fact, the addition of $\mathcal{L}_{sp}$ brings larger improvements, proving that $f_{vis}$ produces discriminative features.
-Interestingly, using just $\mathcal{L}_{ent}$ achieves better or comparable accuracy than zero-shot CLIP, as the encoders work in synergy while adapting to the domain.
+Interestingly, using only $\mathcal{L}_{ent}$ achieves comparable or better accuracy than zero-shot CLIP, with fully hyperparameter-free objectives.

-\textbf{Impact of \textit{bimodal} adaptation.} To show the effectiveness of \textit{bimodal} adaptation, we ablate $\mathcal{L}_{pm}$ in Eq. \ref{eq:final_loss}, which is responsible for updating the text encoder $f_{txt}$.
-We report the mean classification results using the ViT-B/16 vision backbone in Table \ref{tab:bimodal_eff}.
-As can be seen, we see a drop in accuracy when $f_{txt}$ is ``frozen" i.e., when $\mathcal{L}_{pm}$ isn't used, necessitating the need for \textit{bimodal} adaptation of CLIP encoders.